 Wildlife in Galloway Forest Park

 Galloway Forest Park is a paradise for wildlife watchers.
 It’s a colourful place – look out for red squirrels amongst the trees, red deer silhouetted on the skyline and golden eagles soaring overhead.
-There’s even a viewing platform for black grouse beside the Carrick Forest Drive.

 Look and listen wherever you go